wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Such disclosures should optimally include both the data and time that the Negative Trust Anchor was put in place and when it was removed.

-13.2.
+Ebersman, et al.        Expires September 5, 2015               [Page 9]

+Internet-Draft        DNSSEC Negative Trust Anchors           March 2015

+12.2.
 Privacy Considerations

    There are no privacy considerations in this document.

-13.3.
+12.3.
 IANA Considerations

    There are no IANA considerations in this document.

-14. Acknowledgements
+13. Acknowledgements

    Several people made contributions of text to this document and/or played an important role in the development and evolution of this